JuergenSchwertl/AzureSphereSamples/OTA/RedSphereRT/README.md

 1. From the **CMake** menu (if present), select **Build All**.
 If the menu is not present, open Solution Explorer, right-click the CMakeLists.txt file, and select **Build**.
 This step automatically performs the manual packaging steps.
 The output location of the Azure Sphere application appears in the Output window.
 1. From the **Select Startup Item** menu, on the tool bar, select **GDB Debugger (RTCore)**.
 1. Press F5 to start the application with debugging.
 LED1 will blink red.
 Press button A to change the blink rate.

-## License

-For details on license, see LICENSE.txt in this directory.

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).